News and tips

-Most recent - up comming film set in Sheffield is "Everybody's Talking About Jamie", with the release date of 2021 (UK), due to COVID no exact date has been confirmed.
+The most recent - upcoming film set in Sheffield is "Everybody's Talking About Jamie", with the release date of 2021 (UK), due to COVID no exact date has been confirmed.
 The dilm is based on the West End musical about a teenager from Sheffield, England who wants to be a drag queen.

 The next famous has to be Four Lions, a story of failed jihadi suicide bombers, which is funnier than it sounds and definitely worth a rental or purchase and a takeaway in with friends.
 ‘Rubber Dingy Rapids’ will become a new catchphrase among your group.

 When Saturday Comes (1996), is a football movie, the story of a hard drinking young man with potential and his rise to professional football.
 Starring home grown actor Sean Bean, it is probably one of Sheffield’s most apt films, as home of the oldest football team in the world.

 Among Giants starring the late Pete Postlethwaite a Yorkshire screen icon, He plays a Painter, who is commissioned to paint the electricity pylons stretching out from Sheffield.
 He and the gang are friends, that is, until a lady wants to join their high ropes team.